 By Mark A. Mulchek, Attorney

 – Regardless of your situation, estate planning is for everyone.
 If you become incapacitated during your lifetime, you want to avoid having a court make the decision of who to appoint to exercise some or all your legal rights.
 Having a proper estate plan can also ensure your estate will pass as intended and minimize the hassles and stress your family will face after your passing.
-As 2022 nears its end, it would be a great time to consider estate planning during downtime over the holidays and/or as a New Year’s Resolution.
+As the year nears its end, it would be a great time to consider estate planning during downtime over the holidays and/or as a New Year’s Resolution.

 The goals of estate planning, in general, are as follows:

 - Minimize the total tax liability of the estate

 - Ensure proper management and control of assets during life and after death